THE RACE | WORLD SOLAR CHALLENGE

 Want to stay updated about aCe's progress, behind-the-scenes stories, and race-day updates?
 We've got you covered!

-Don’t miss a moment of this incredible journey.
-Stay connected and join us as we take on this thrilling challenge towards a sustainable future!
+Join us as we take on this thrilling challenge towards a sustainable future!